 5. Purple Finches

-Just like House Finches, Purple Finches will enjoy safflower seed at nearly any type of bird feeder (so long as you live in their range).
+Just like House Finches, Purple Finches enjoy safflower seed at nearly any type of bird feeder (so long as you live in their range).

 6. Tufted Titmice